amsa-code/sgb-decoder/README.md

 Bits bch = detection.calculateBchErrorCorrectionCode();
 System.out.println(bch.toBitString());
 ```
-Application of error corrections (when required) is presumed to happen upstream of consumers so this library does not support it.
+Application of error corrections (when required) is presumed to happen upstream of consumers so this library does not support it (if you need it raise an issue).

 ## Performance
 Quick and dirty performance testing (without JMH) indicates that the the library can decode about 140,000 beacon detection messages a second.
 If you need faster performance than this raise an issue.